 From the Blog

-Perranporth is the gateway to one of Cornwall's most popular and spectacular beaches where the miles of golden sand, huge surf and sand dunes, jam-packed with wildlife all combine to make a pretty impressive location.
-Surrounded by countryside that inspired Winston Graham’s swashbuckling Poldark novels, the busy village has plenty of family eateries serving up traditional food along with many cafes and bars that cater for the beach crowd.
+It hosts some of Cornwall's most popular and spectacular beaches, where the miles of golden sand, huge surf and sand dunes, jam-packed with wildlife, all combine to make a pretty impressive location that helped to inspire Winston Graham’s Poldark novels.
+The busy village has plenty of family eateries serving up traditional food along with many cafes and bars that cater for the beach crowd.
 For the more active, there are surf and kite buggy schools on the beach.
 Perranporth Beach is one of the most accessible in Cornwall, with carparks nearby, theres also a sand chair available for less able people.